angusjtait/gfh-summary/index.md

 Version control is a practice as much as it is a tool we use.

 Git keeps a copy of every version of a project inside a **repository**.
 Versions are **committed** to the repo in logical steps.
-Commits are organised into **branches**, with a master branch that represents the offical, primary version.
+Commits are organised into **branches**, with a master branch that represents the official, primary version.
 Commits can be thought of as _significant changes_.

 Git was invented by Linus Torvalds to help with the Linux project.
 Git is designed to be decentralised.
 This means there is not just one source of the code base, but many sources.
 Each developer works on their own local copy of a project.